 Since PointsBet came from Australia, it knew it needed to make a splash to succeed in the American market.
 After two years and launching in a half dozen states, PointsBet is making a name for itself in North America.

 PointsBet offers quality odds on a wide range of sports – with a particular knack at nailing NBA markets.
-They also offer one of the highest welcome bonuses anywhere, not just in the United States and Canada.
 There is still some room for improvement, but the overall experience at PointsBet is impressive for such a new sportsbook.

 PointsBet’s aggressiveness in the market easily stacks them among the best sportsbooks available in Canada.
 They might not have every single detail that the competition has, but they cover the basics well and are always looking to improve on their product, which is all you can really ask for.